socketcan-rs/socketcan-rs/README.md

 nix develop
 ```

-> Notes: You must have a version of nix that supports flakes.
+> Note: You must have a version of nix that supports flakes.